-^{6.} Specifically, we residualize true principal effects on the vector of network FE.
-For the P-S+S and P-D+S approaches, we effectively treat each principal-by-school or principal-by-district spell as a separate principal, though our results are essentially identical if we weight our performance metrics inversely by the number of spells per principal.
+12 Specifically, we residualize true principal effects on the vector of network FE.
+For the P-S+S approach, we effectively treat each principal-by-school spell as a separate principal, though our results are essentially identical if we weight our performance metrics inversely by the number of spells per principal.

-^{7.} For principals who work in multiple schools, we construct a time-invariant total principal effect that uses a weighted average (according to the number of student-by-year observations) of the match components from each of their schools.
+13 For principals who work in multiple schools, we construct a time-invariant total principal effect that uses a weighted average (according to the number of student-by-year observations) of the match components from each of their schools.